-Professional and Career Development Loans are bank loans that pay for courses and training to help your career or get you into work.
+Professional and career development loans are bank loans that pay for courses and training to help your career or get you into work.
 They are usually offered at lower interest rates and the government pays the interest while you are studying.
-You may be able to borrow up to £10 000, but these loans can affect the benefits you’re entitled to.
-To apply, you must be aged 18 or over, and have lived in the UK for at least 3 years before the start of your course.
+You may be able to borrow up to £10,000, but these loans can affect the benefits you’re entitled to.
+To apply, you must be aged 18 or over, and have lived in the UK for at least three years before the start of your course.

 A useful government page that links to many sources of funding for students, such as Access to Learning Fund, Parents’ Learning Allowance and Childcare Grants.

-Since the establishment of the Trust in 1965, the Trust awards Travelling Fellowships to individuals in the UK to cover all travel expenses overseas.
+Since the establishment of the Trust in 1965, the Trust has awarded Travelling Fellowships to individuals in the UK to cover all travel expenses overseas.
 Awards are given across a range of different categories including education and training.
 The Trust awards around 100 Fellowships annually.
-For more information on the Winston Churchill Travelling Scholarships, please contact Winston Churchill Memorial Trust, or Tel: 020 7584 9315 or email firstname.lastname@example.org.
+For more information on the Winston Churchill Travelling Scholarships, please contact Winston Churchill Memorial Trust; 020 7584 9315; email@example.com.

 You may also want to browse through other groups of funders, as follows: